 - Before going to bed, stretch your calves or other problem muscle for at least 10 minutes

-- If you can get it straight away possible take some creatine
+- If you can get it straight away take some creatine

-- Start a strength training program the first thing tomorrow
+- Start a strength training program first thing tomorrow!

 I hope this helps.
-Trust me, I know how annoying (that’s an understatement) nighttime leg cramps can be but if you follow these steps, I bet you will see an instant improvement!
+Trust me, I know how annoying nighttime leg cramps can be but if you follow these steps you should reduce your risk of having a cramp significantly.

 See you next time.